alive Server Design

 The typical intended configuration is for many IOCs sending heartbeats to a single server.
 This of course means there is a single point of failure, being the server.
 If this is a problem, since the record doesn’t allow for multiple packet recipients (although it could in theory), multiple records could be on an IOC with different server targets (and different local TCP ports), allowing for server redundancy.

 This document describes how the data can be used.
 It is based on how the author has designed a server, alived.
+See the Message Protocol page for the complete wire format of heartbeat and information request messages.

 Heartbeat Processing

-The first thing is to make sure that the alive record is sending heartbeats UDP packets to the server (from RHOST) at the expected UDP port (from RPORT), and at the expected rate determined from the HPRD period.
+The first thing is to make sure that the alive record is sending heartbeat UDP packets to the server (from RHOST) at the expected UDP port (from RPORT), and at the expected rate determined from the HPRD period.

 Failure Detection and Up/Down Times